handsontable/handsontable/README.md

 **We are looking for Contributors who would like to help us with translations.
 [Learn more](https://github.com/handsontable/handsontable/issues/4696)**
 <br/>
-Most wanted languages: Danish, Korean, Portuguese, Spanish and Swedish.
+Most wanted languages: Danish, Portuguese, Spanish and Swedish.

 ---